ganileni/py_falcon/README.md

 # recommended: quit the MATLAB engine when you're done
 falcon.quit_matlab()

+# if you don't want to have to remember to quit the MATLAB engine,
+# a context manager is available that shuts it down on exit:

+# `as eng` not required, use if you need direct access to MATLAB engine
+with falcon.AutoEngineShutdown() as eng:
+     result = falcon.nested_test(test_matrix)
 ```

 `nested_test()`'s docstring documents the various options of the package.
 If you need more understanding, in this order, delve into the [MATLAB code](falcon/PERFORM_NESTED_TEST.m); see FALCON's [repository](https://github.com/sjbeckett/FALCON) (which contains much better documentation); or go hardcore and read directly his [PhD dissertaton](https://www.researchgate.net/profile/Stephen_Beckett/publication/281101612_Nestedness_and_modularity_in_bipartite_networks/links/55d4ecfd08ae43dd17de4cf4/Nestedness-and-modularity-in-bipartite-networks.pdf).